ysonggit/CarND-Path-Planning-Project/writeup.md

 | * | o |   |
 ```

 But watch out!
 There is one blue car driving on the middle lane and is very close to my position.
 If my car changes lane it may collide with the blue one.
-Therefore, I set an attentive range (the red circle in the figure above) for my car so that if there are any vehicles in this attentive range, simply ignore the planner's target and let my car keep the lane.
+Therefore, I define an attentive radius, say 15 meters, (represented by the solid red circle in the figure) for my car so that if there are any vehicles detected in this attentive range, simply ignore the planner’s target and let my car keep the lane.

 ### Nowhere to Go